Populus: Energy

 Interest exists in using poplar as an energy crop for biomass, in energy forestry systems, particularly in light of its high energy-in to energy-out ratio, large carbon mitigation potential, and fast growth.

 In the United Kingdom, poplar (as with fellow energy crop willow) is typically grown in a short rotation coppice system for two to five years (with single or multiple stems), then harvested and burned - the yield of some varieties can be as high as 12 oven-dry tonnes per hectare every year.

 In warmer regions like Italy this crop can produce up to 13.8, 16.4 oven-dry tonnes of biomass per hectare every year for biannual and triennial cutting cycles also showing a positive energy balance and a high energy efficiency.

+In Sweden and other parts of Europe, poplar plantations on agricultural land have demonstrated considerable potential for supplying biomass for energy, with studies showing high yields and positive energy balances.
+Research indicates that these plantations can be managed sustainably with appropriate practices.
+For instance, nitrogen fertilization has been shown to increase biomass yields, although its effects on nutrient leaching and environmental quality require careful management.
+Studies also highlight the importance of considering water and soil quality when establishing Populus plantations, as well-managed systems can have neutral or even positive impacts on groundwater and soil organic carbon.

+Furthermore, poplar and willow plantations can provide ecosystem services beyond bioenergy, such as improving water quality and contributing to phytotechnologies for environmental remediation.
+Overall, the cultivation of Populus for energy use is viewed as a promising and sustainable approach in temperate regions, provided that best management practices are followed.

 Fuel

 Biofuel is another option for using poplar as bioenergy supply.
 In the United States, scientists studied converting short rotation coppice poplar into sugars for biofuel (e.g. ethanol) production.

 Considering the relative cheap price, the process of making biofuel from SRC can be economically feasible, although the conversion yield from short rotation coppice (as juvenile crops) were lower than regular mature wood.
 Besides biochemical conversion, thermochemical conversion (e.g. fast pyrolysis) was also studied for making biofuel from short rotation coppice poplar and was found to have higher energy recovery than that from bioconversion.